mhcottonclothbd/MHCloth-web/README.md

 **Error: "Pre-rendering Error"**

 - Ensure all environment variables are properly set
-- Check that your Clerk keys are valid and active
+- Check your environment variables if using external services
-- Verify your Supabase configuration if using database features
+- Verify your configuration files

 **Build Performance Issues**